DavidAJohnston/DecentralizedApplications/README.md

 12 million bitcoins are in circulation and Satoshi Nakamoto’s high original ownership stake has been diluted.

-Legal model for the operation of DApps
+Legal model for the operation of Dapps
 --------------------------------------

-Operating under open-source licenses allows DApps to be open for innovation without restrictions of copyright or patent.
+Operating under open-source licenses allows Dapps to be open for innovation without restrictions of copyright or patent.
 In addition, by being completely open-source, decentralized applications can operate under the legal model of open-source software.
 Bitcoin, for example,